takari/takari-target-platform/target platform work items.md

 # Must have "target platform v1.0" work items

-## Investigate enforcement of sha1 checksums

-The main goal here is to validate Maven and Aether APIs and prove this is possible.
-The original idea of this feature was two-fold.
-In the short term it was meant to provide safeguards against artifacts with different contents but same coordinates, which results in hard to troubleshoot build failures.
-Longer term it can be used as extra level of validation of artifacts used by the build, for security reasons mostly.

-Need to decide if checksum validation failures should be retried with other repositories or not.
-Not clean if Aether supports this, at least for pom.xml files.

 # Investigate usage of target platform as implicit dependencyManagement

 Currently, the same dependency artifact is referenced in three places